 Before you choose a theme, try to run it through tools such as PageSpeed Insights.
 Here, you’ll see how Google ranks your website’s speed.
 It also provides suggestions that can help you improve your store’s performance.

-This Shopify SEO guide will explore the many ways to optimize on-page factors:
+This Shopify SEO Tutorial will explore the many ways to optimize on-page factors:

 Keyword Research